-FRS 116 Leases (effective for annual periods beginning on or after 1 January 2019)
+(a) SFRS(I) 16 Leases (effective for annual periods beginning on or after 1 July 2019)

-FRS 116 will result in almost all leases being recognised on the balance sheet, as the distinction between operating and finance leases is removed.
+SFRS(I) 16 will result in almost all leases being recognised on the balance sheet, as the distinction between operating and finance leases is removed.
 Under the new standard, an asset (the right to use the leased item) and a financial liability to pay rentals are recognised.
 The only exceptions are short-term and low-value leases.
 The accounting for lessors will not change significantly.